How To Hold A Golf Club: Beginner Techniques

 Like any endeavor, the best way to learn is to start with an excellent foundation.
 So we will show you a quick guide on how to hold a golf club:

-- Secure the top of the golf grip with your right hand.
+Secure the top of the golf grip with your right hand.

-- Place your left hand against the grip from the side of your club.
+Place your left hand against the grip from the side of your club.

-- Point your fingers down the ground and wrap them around the club.
+Point your fingers down the ground and wrap them around the club.

-- With the left hand in place, position your bottom right fingers on the grip.
+With the left hand in place, position your bottom right fingers on the grip.

-What it should feel like:
+What should it feel like:

-- you should hold the golf grip in your fingers
+you should hold the golf grip in your fingers

-- your fingers should feel like they have a lot of contact
+your fingers should feel like they have a lot of contact

 Holding a golf club with the right grip will give you control as you swing.